YSayaovong/Treact/README.md

 - Take a design idea and implement it in React
 - Deliver a responsive, professional-looking web page
 - Apply modern front-end tools in a real project

-I use this repo as part of my portfolio to showcase my front-end development skills and my growth into full-stack and data engineering projects.